MituuZ/test-fixture-mockito-problem/readme.md

 - Mockito 5.15.2

 # Motivation
-I tried to replicate this issue that I had with a similar setup using mockito and test fixtures.
+I tried to replicate this issue that our team had with a similar setup using mockito and test fixtures.

-I had a multi-module project in which I added the `java-test-fixtures` plugin and was greeted with this error:
+We had a multi-module project in which we added the `java-test-fixtures` plugin and was greeted with this error:
 (manually written and modified to match this example project)
 ```
 Could not determine the dependencies of task ':subproject-2:test'.